MysteryPancake/Houdini-Fun/README.md

 ## Singular value decomposition

-[Singular value decomposition (SVD)](https://www.sidefx.com/docs/houdini/vex/functions/svddecomp.html) is a way to break a matrix into simpler matrices, similar to [polar decomposition](https://www.sidefx.com/docs/houdini/vex/functions/polardecomp.html).
+[Singular value decomposition (SVD)](https://www.sidefx.com/docs/houdini/vex/functions/svddecomp.html) is a way to break a matrix into simpler matrices, like [polar decomposition](https://www.sidefx.com/docs/houdini/vex/functions/polardecomp.html).

 I made a video about it below, though it's demonstrated in Blender rather than Houdini.